idream-build/idream/README.md

 file at the root of a repository (or in the same directory as a single project) to list the relative paths to the packages exist in this project.

-Drawing insipiration from Purescript's (package-sets)[https://github.com/purescript/package-sets], we can define our own `package set` to resolve libraries to specific refs and subdirectories in specific git repositories.
+Drawing insipiration from Purescript's [package-sets](https://github.com/purescript/package-sets), we can define our own `package set` to resolve libraries to specific refs and subdirectories in specific git repositories.
 One might maintain this list in-repository in an `idr-package-set.json` file or depend on a shared collection.

+Take a look at the `jsonschema` definitions for these files in `idream/idream/schemas`.

 ### idream specifics